 As people age, cataracts (clouding of the normally clear lens of the eye) become an increasingly common occurrence.
 Symptoms of cataracts include blurred vision, light sensitivity, double vision in one eye, poor night vision, color distortion, and glaring.
 Dr. Sambursky uses modern, state-of-the-art cataract care to help his vision correction patients regain clear vision.

-Using only a topical anesthetic to numb the eye, Southern Tier cataract surgeon, Daniel Sambursky creates a small incision and uses high-energy sound waves to break the cataract into microscopic particles, which are then removed from the eye.
-To compensate for the removal of the eye's natural lens, an intra-ocular lens (IOL) is implanted into the eye.
+Using only a topical anesthetic to numb the eye, Dr. Sambursky creates a small incision and uses high-energy sound waves to break the cataract into microscopic particles, which are then removed from the eye.
+To compensate for the removal of the eye’s natural lens, an intra-ocular lens (IOL) is implanted into the eye.
 After using this special small incision, the eye remains tightly sealed by the natural outward pressure within your eye and no stitches are usually required.

-If you live in New York's Southern Tier and suspect you have a cataract, please contact eye doctor, Daniel Sambursky today.
+If you live in New York’s Southern Tier and suspect you have a cataract, contact Dr. Sambursky today.
 Dr. Sambursky performs cataract surgery on patients in Binghamton, Corning, Elmira and Ithaca, NY.